-- 34. An independent director shall be non-executive and shall not; - a) have more than 5% (five percent) equity interest directly or indirectly in the regulated financial institutions or in its related companies; - b) be employed in an executive position in the regulated financial institution or its related company at least two (2) years prior to his appointment date; - c) have relatives employed by the regulated financial institution or any of its related companies as 'key management personnel' in the last two (2) years; - d) have engaged in any transaction within the last two (2) years with the regulated financial institution on terms that are not less favourable to the regulated financial institution than those normally offered to other persons; or - e) have served as a director in the regulated financial institution continuously for more than two (2) terms unless the director can affirm that his/her independence is not impaired. - f) be related to persons with significant shareholding in the regulated financial institution or have any business or employment connections to a significant shareholder. - g) hold cross directorship position(s) with another director(s) on the Board of other institutions
+- 21. An independent director shall be non-executive and shall not; - a) have more than five percent (5%) equity interest directly or indirectly in the Regulated Financial Institutions or in its related companies; - b) be employed in an executive position in the Regulated Financial Institution or its related company at least two (2) years prior to his appointment date; - c) have relatives employed by the Regulated Financial Institution or any of its related companies as Key Management Personnel in the last two (2) years; - d) have engaged in any transaction within the last two (2) years with the Regulated Financial Institution on terms that are less favourable to the Regulated Financial Institution than those normally offered to other persons; or - e) have served as a director in the Regulated Financial Institution continuously for more than two (2) terms unless the director can affirm that his/her independence is not impaired. - f) be related to persons with significant shareholding in the Regulated Financial Institution or have any business or employment connections to a significant shareholder. - g) hold cross directorship position(s) with another director(s) on the Board of other institutions - h) be a director on the Board of an institutional shareholder with significant equity interest in the Regulated Financial Institution.